eclipse-pass/pass-ui/README.md

 ### Test users

-See [https://github.com/OA-PASS/pass-docker/blob/master/README.md#shibboleth-users] for a list of test users.
+See [https://github.com/eclipse-pass/pass-docker/blob/master/README.md#shibboleth-users] for a list of test users.
 Each has a password of `moo`.

 ### Configuration

 The configuration for the docker environment occurs in .env.
 See documentation on the individual components for configuration options.

-The pass-ember application configures the Fedora adapter uses these environment variables.
+The pass-ui application configures the Fedora adapter uses these environment variables.
 There are also defaults specified in config/environment.js.
 They tell the adapter where Fedora and Elasticsearch are and generally will not need to be modified during development.